yuzhou-wang/yuzhou-wang.github.io/_pages/about.md

   - /about.html
 ---

-I'm a final-year Ph.D. student at Department of Civil and Environmental Engineering, University of Washington.
+I'm a final-year Ph.D. candidate at Department of Civil and Environmental Engineering, University of Washington.
 My advisor is Dr. [Julian Marshall](https://depts.washington.edu/airqual/).
 I received a Bachelor's degree in Environmental Engineering and a second Bachelor's degree in Business Administration from Tsinghua University in 2017.

 My research interest is in air pollution exposure assessment, including: